Welcome to BestHomesBC.com - find the BEST home for you

 Sending regular payments to Canada

-Currency Online have provided a specialist foreign exchange service for over 25 years and without the overheads of a bank, are able to offer much more competitive exchange rates.
-Currency Online operate a 24 hour service both online and over the phone, so assistance is always available.
+Currency Online have provided a specialist foreign exchange service for over 25 years and without the overheads of a bank, are able to offer extremely competitive exchange rates and low or even no transaction fees (subject to transaction size).
+Currency Online operate a 24 hour service so we are always available to help you.

-To find out exactly how Currency Online can help you get the best deal on your foreign exchange transactions, feel free to call +64 3 962 0962 or head to http://www.currencyonline.com.
-Mention Assignments Canada when speaking with a Currency Online consultant.
-Also feel free to email Jon directly at jon.speedy@currencyonline.com.
+To find out exactly how Currency Online can help you get the best deal on your foreign exchange transactions, feel free to call us on 1800 558 4565 or +64 9 306 7809.
+Alternatively go to http://www.currencyonline.com .
+Mention Assignments Canada when speaking with a Currency Online consultant to access preferred rates.
+Feel free to email one of our team directly at customercare@currencyonline.com.

 The details expressed in this article are for information purposes only and are not intended as a solicitation for funds or a recommendation to trade.
 Currency Online accepts no liability whatsoever for any loss or damages suffered through any act or omission taken as a result of reading or interpreting any of the above information.